I Kissed Dating Goodbye

 I Kissed Dating Goodbye is a 1997 book by Joshua Harris.
-The book focuses on Harris' disenchantment with the contemporary secular dating scene, and offers ideas for improvement, alternative dating/courting practices, and a view that singleness need not be a burden nor characterized by what Harris describes as "selfishness".
+The book focuses on Harris' disenchantment with the contemporary secular dating scene, and offers ideas for improvement, alternative dating/courting practices, and a view that singleness should neither need to be a burden nor should it be characterized by what Harris describes as "selfishness".

 By the late 2010s, Harris reconsidered his view that dating should be avoided, apologizing to those whose lives were negatively impacted by the book and directing the book's publisher to discontinue its publication.

 Overview

 In I Kissed Dating Goodbye, Harris popularized the concept of "courting" as an alternative to mainstream dating.
 In so doing, he raised discussion regarding the appropriateness of his proposed solutions, as well as the foundations on which he based his reasoning.

 According to Harris, people in dating relationships put up a façade in an attempt to appear to be what the other person wants, thus hampering the "getting to know you" part of dating.
 Harris said that it is more appropriate and healthier in the long run to participate in "group dates" in order to truly understand the way a particular person interacts with others; in a group setting, a person is less likely to be able to maintain a façade.
 Harris proposed a system of courtship that involved the parents of both parties to a greater degree than is usual in conventional dating.
 In an interview with Family Christian Stores, Harris indicated that "people have taken the message of I Kissed Dating Goodbye and made it something legalistic – a set of rules.
 That's something that's beyond my control, and it's disappointing at times..."

 On November 20, 2005, Harris gave a sermon entitled "Courtship, Schmourtship: What Really Matters in Relationships".
 In it, Harris encouraged single adults in his church to form friendships.